-Environmental objectives in the Wimmera-Mallee wetlands Environmental Water Management Plan Objectives F1 - Maintain populations of resident fish species N/A A1 - Maintain populations of frogs WMP2a: By 2030, maintain self-sustain population of frogs at Wimmera Mallee Pipeline wetlands in 80% of years in which water is present.
+Environmental objectives in the Wimmera-N wetlands Mallee Environmental Water Management Plan Objectives F1 - Maintain populations of residen species nt fish N/A A1 - Maintain populations of frogs WMP2a: By 2030, maintain self-sustain population of frogs at Wimmera Mallee Pipeline wetlands in 80% of years in which water is present.
 T1 - Maintain populations of turtles WMP2b: By 2030, maintain self-sustaining population of turtles at Wimmera Pipeline wetlands in 80% of years in which water is present.
-TA1 - Provide watering holes for native animals and terrestrial birds across the landscape To maintain and enhance a network of wetland habitats and refuges for aquatic and terrestrial fauna across the Wimmera Mallee landscape V1 - Maintain the condition of aquatic and fringing plants, including lignum, river recogum and black box communities Improve the diversity of wetland vegetation communities baseline levels of River red gum (Eucalyptus camaldulensis), B1 - Maintain populations of waterbirds and other native birds by providing restin feeding and breeding habitat WMP4a: By 2030, maintain representative populations of shallow-water and deep-water feeding guilds of waterbird (F2 and F3, respectively, after Jaensch 2002) at the Wimmera-Mallee Pipeline wetlands asset, by maintaining a mixture of shallow and deep-water habitats.
-WMP4b: By 2030, maintain nesting and recruitment of noncolonial waterbirds (N1, N2, N3 and N4, after Jaensch 2002) at the Wimmera-Mallee Pipeline wetlands asset, by maintaining a mixture of tree, low vegetation/shrubs, and ground/islet nesting habitat.
+TA1 - Provide watering holes for na animals and terrestrial birds across landscape V1 - Maintain the condition of aquat fringing plants, including lignum, rivingum and black box communities Im the diversity of wetland vegetation communities er red baseline levels of River red gum (Eucalyptus camaldulensis), B1 - Maintain populations of waterb and other native birds by providing of feeding and breeding habitat · · · · · · · · · · · · · · · · · · · WMP4b: By 2030, maintain nesting and recruitment of noncolonial waterbirds (N1, N2, N3 and N4, after Jaensch 2002) at the Wimmera-Mallee Pipeline wetlands asset, by maintaining a mixture of tree, low vegetation/shrubs, and ground/islet nesting habitat.